AmVeryCoolz/hhwhwhw/README FIRST.md

-Hi there, I would like to say I take full acounatbility.
-I had 3 weeks to complete this, and yet I chose the very last day to finish this.
-I wouldn't be suprise to get a very poor grade on this so yeah.
-You deserve to know that these past 3 weeks I've been extremely busy with school, sports and other activties.
-I'm saying this as an excuse as a reason for why I couldn't complete this well.
-I apologize.
+Hi there, I would like to say sorry for my code.
+Its really really bad.
+I wish I wasn't very busy :(